George XII of Georgia: Royal Lineage

 While the monarchy was abolished by the Russian Empire, a part of the Georgian nobility continued to consider George XII's descendants as heirs to the Georgian throne.
 Crown Prince David, followed by his brother Ioane, are considered by modern Georgian monarchists as posthumous claimants to the throne of Georgia.
 It's only in 1865 that George XII's great-grandson Ivan Griogorievich would receive the title of "His Highness Prince Gruzinsky" ("Prince of Georgia") by the Saint Petersburg government.

-Nugzar Bagration-Gruzinsky is a claimant to the Georgian throne since 1984.
-He is the descendant of Bagrat Bagrationi, third son of King George XII, and claims the title of King of Georgia as the oldest descendant of the last crowned king.
+Nugzar Bagration-Gruzinsky was a claimant to the Georgian throne from 1984 to 2025.
+He was the descendant of Bagrat Bagrationi, third son of King George XII, and claimed the title of King of Georgia as the oldest descendant of the last crowned king.
 However, since the 1940s, the cadet Mukhrani branch of the Bagrationi dynasty has also claimed the Georgian throne, arguing that the Gruzinsky branch abandoned all claims by recognizing the Russian rule over Georgia.
-Georgian monarchists are divided between those supporting Prince Nugzar as the descendent of George XII and those backing the Mukhrani line.
+The head of the house is currently disputed between Ana Bagration-Gruzinsky, daughter of Prince Nugzar, and her former husband David Bagration of Mukhrani.
+They have one son together, Giorgi Bagrationi.